MCECorpus/MCEC-DeID/docs/Terms-and-definitions.md

 ## Identifiers

+Identifiers are any type of information that links participant data to other participants and, following the HIPAA [Safe Harbor method](#safe-harbor-method), "relatives, employers, or household members of the individual" ([U.S. Department of Health & Human Services](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance), 2021-01-31) as well as FERPA "parent or other family members".
+For the lack of a better term, the MCEC Project uses '[referents](#referents)' to talk about any of the people that an identifier can be linked to.

 ### Direct identifiers

 "Direct identifiers include information that relates specifically to an individual such as the individual’s residence, including for example, name, address, Social Security Number or other identifying number or code, telephone number, e-mail address, or biometric record.
 See also Indirect Identifier.